thefrontiergroup/standards/sass.md

 # General rules

+## File Naming
 All files that are pulled in via `@import` or `= require` should begin with an underscore (`_`) to follow the SASS/Sprockets convention that prevents these files from being included directly.
 Any file that is included directly with `stylesheet_link_tag` should not have an underscore and should live in the root `app/assets/stylsheets` directory.

+## Directory Structure

+### Modules (`modules`)
-Modules are "business logic", like *Posts*, *Users* and usually relate to a rails Model or Controller and not a specific view or page of the application.
+Modules are “business logic elements”, like *Posts* or *Users* and usually relate to a Rails Model and not a specific view or page of the application.
+We would ideally like to avoid view-specific styles, instead keeping them as generic as possible should the element or Module be moved to more than one view.

+### Libraries (`lib`)
-The `lib` folder is for non-output code like mixins, variables and functions.
+The Libraries directory is for non-output code like mixins, variables and functions.
+The Rails `lib/assets/stylesheets` directory should continue to be used for truely shared libraries and the `vendor/assets/stylesheets` folder for vendor assets.

+### Global (`global`)
-`global` is for 'non-business' level styles, that usually relate tightly to HTML elements or layout conventions like: 'header', 'forms', 'footer', 'tables' or 'buttons'.
+The Global directory is for non-business level styles, that usually relate tightly to HTML elements or layout conventions like, for example: 'header', 'forms', 'footer', 'tables' or 'buttons'.

-`global/_base.sass` always exists and defines the lowest level layout and presentation.
-For example: `<p>`, `<h1>` to `<h6>`, `<body>` and other common root level classes/elements like `.container`, `.inner`, `.wrapper` etc.
+The `global/_base.sass` file should always exists and defines the lowest level layout and presentation.
+For example: `<p>`, `<h1>` to `<h6>`, `<body>` and other common root level classes/elements like `.container`, `.inner`, `.wrapper` etc. This is where the base styling for the application really starts.

-# File structure
+# Ideal Directory Structures

-## Single purpose rails, middleman apps.
+## Single Purpose Rails, Middleman, WordPress Applications

  > *Note:* For WordPress sites, the only difference is to use `style.sass` instead of `application.sass` as the root level file. `Style.css` is needed for the WordPress theme to be recognised as theme inside the WordPress backend.

+### Directory Structure
 * `stylesheets`
   * `modules`
     * `_sidebar.sass`